 The Library welcomes donations to the Family and Local History Room's genealogy and local history collection.
 Each donation to the Library's Family and Local History Room collection will be recorded in a donor file that will contain a copy of the Donation Form, all correspondence, and memoranda.
 The Donation Form documents the donation of property (and copyright, if appropriate) to the Library and is signed by the donor.
 The Donation Form includes a complete description of the donated item and information regarding its past ownership.
-The Donation Form also establishes conditions (if any) governing the transfer of title from the donated item.
+The Donation Form also establishes conditions (if any) governing the transfer of title from the donor to the Library, and specifies any restrictions placed by the donor on public access to the donated item.
 Once the Donation Form has been signed by the donor, the donated item becomes the property of the Jeffersonville Township Public Library.
 The Library does not borrow materials from individuals or organizations for temporary use in the Family and Local History Room.